backdrop-contrib/srcset_image/README.md

 This module integrates with Backdrop's image styles to automatically create the image variants you select.
 Simply upload a full-size image, and the different variants are created automatically.
-You can also edit the value for the `sizes` attribute for more fine-grained control.
+You can also edit the value of the `sizes` attribute for more fine-grained control.

 Installation